uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 branch (in this case, we say that `master` is a *protected branch*).
 Only the senior developers (i.e., the instructor and the TAs) are allowed to push to `master`, which means that all changes to the `master` branch by a junior developer (i.e., you) must be reviewed and approved by a senior developer.

 This is another common collaboration pattern, which allows a team to work in the same repository (without having to create multiple forks), but making it less likely that broken code will enter the `master` branch.

+{{% note %}}
+In the course project, we will actually be using an additional branch called `dev` (the `dev`elopment branch) that will also be protected.
+You don't need to worry about it for the purposes of this lab, but just be aware that in the project you will only ever be making pull requests to `dev` (the senior developers will then decide when `dev` can be merged into `master`).
+{{% /note %}}

 To see how this style of pull request works, we're actually going to use a different repository with a protected `master` branch: